-- A. PVC pressure pipe shall conform to the requirements of AWWA C900 with outside diameter equal to that of cast iron pipe. - B. All PVC pressure pipe shall be a rated DR 18 and blue in color unless otherwise noted on the plans. - C. PVC pipe shall be furnished in standard laying lengths of 20 feet (plus or minus one inch) unless stated otherwise. - D. PVC pipe marking shall include the following: - 1.
+- A. PVC pressure pipe shall conform to the requirements of AWWA C900 with outside diameter equal to that of cast iron pipe, or to the requirements of AWWA C905 with outside diameter equal to that of cast iron or steel pipe. - B. All PVC pressure pipe shall be a rated DR 18 and blue in color unless otherwise noted on the plans. - C. PVC pipe shall be furnished in standard laying lengths of 20 feet (plus or minus one inch) unless stated otherwise. - D. PVC pipe marking shall include the following: - 1.
 Manufacturer's name or trademark. - 2.
 Standard to which it conforms. - 3.
 Pipe dimeter size. - 4.
 Material design code. - 5.
 Pressure rating. - 6.
 Standard Dimension Ratio (SDR) number or schedule number. - 7.
 Laboratory seal or mark attesting to suitability for potable water use. - 8.
-Manufacture date (date of installation shall not exceed one year from this date). - E. PVC for water applications shall be in full compliance with ANSI/NSF 61.
-Manufacturers shall maintain their NSF certification for the duration of the Contract and any extensions thereof.
+Manufacture date (date of installation shall not exceed one year from this date).